 5. Test Alignment and Control

 Test machine grip alignment is also critical to obtaining accurate results with ASTM D3039 testing.
-Generally hydraulically loaded grips are used.
-The alignment of the grips is adjusted and verified with a bar with 9 strain gages, assuring the loading is purely tension, without bending.
+Generally, hydraulically loaded grips are used.
+The alignment of the grips is adjusted and verified with a bar with 9 strain gages, assuring the loading is pure tension, without bending.

 Strain may be measured with a calibrated extensometer or strain gages.
-Modulus is most often calculated between 1000 and 6000 microstrain.
+Modulus is most often calculated between 1000 and 6000 microstrains.
 Biaxial strain measurements are used to obtain Poisson’s ratio.

 The entire load train may be heated or cooled in an environmental chamber so the tensile properties can be characterized from cryogenic temperatures up to the degradation temperature of the material.